liewteh/access-denied/README.md

 You should now make sure all of the project team are [collaborators] on the repository.

-## Steps to setup the database with the dummy data
+## Steps to setup the database with the dummy data on your local machine

-- Checkout to the branch create-db.
+Pre-requisite - You should have postgreSQL installed and setup on your local machine.

 - Run the command `npm ci`, to ensure that you have all the required packages installed.
 - Ensure that you have a database named "cyf", already created on your local machine.
 If not run the command `createdb cyf` on the `terminal`.
--Run the command `npx knex migrate:latest`.
+- Run the command `npx knex migrate:latest`.
 It should import 7 migrations.
--Then run the command `npx knex seed:run`.
+- Then run the command `npx knex seed:run`.
--Your database should be setup now.
+- Your database should be setup now.

 ## Scripts